gburgett/XFlat/README.md

 effectively, much more easily than if we used XQuery.
 Future versions may support XQuery.

-* Multiple hot-swapped Engines (to be implemented)
+* Multiple swappable Engines (to be implemented)
   * The management of each table is handled by an Engine.
 As a table grows or shrinks, the appropriate Engine for managing the data is swapped in behind the scenes.
 For example, very small tables can use an engine that loads the whole XML DOM in-memory, while very large tables can use an engine that manipulates a memory-mapped file.
+Only one engine is implemented for version 1.